 Many people will go with large shipping companies that are known to ship things such as cakes.
 This could work fine, but you will likely need to pay a fair price to get the item shipped fast.

 For the most part, it’s going to be ideal to pay for overnight shipping if you’re worried about the cake melting or having issues.
-Most people would want the cake to arrive at its destination within a few days at the latest.
+Most people would want it to arrive at its destination within a few days at the latest.

 The faster that you want something to be shipped to its destination, the more costly it’s going to be.
 You should be able to get a quote from a business about how much things will cost before you even bake the cake assuming that you know what the dimensions and weight of the item will be.